shariq1989/cookbook/content/recipe/cold_brew.md

 9. Once the coffee stops dripping, about 20 minutes, toss the contents of the brewing container.
 10. Remove the filter and store it in a freezer-safe bag inside the freezer.

-For the Cold Brew Coffee Beverage:
+For Classic Cold Brew

-1. Add as much ice as you prefer to the glass.
+1. Fill an 8 oz. glass with ice.
-2. Pour 1/2 cup cold brew concentrate into your glass.
+2. Fill your glass 1/3 of the way with the cold brew concentrate, about 1/2 cup.
-3. Add the water most of the way, and then top it off with heavy cream and a sweetener of your choice.
+3. Add the water and fill the class 2/3's of the way, and then top it off with heavy cream and a sweetener of your choice.

 ### ABOUT THE COFFEE

 About 3 years ago my husband and I had a sit-down about my iced coffee obsession.
 Hello Starbucks Cold Brew with soft cream, am I right?
 That conversation ended with the purchase of a [Toddy](https://amzn.to/3CMQ03P).
-My life has been forever changed since that moment.
+My life has changed since that moment.
 I have also successfully convinced many of my friends to purchase a Toddy of their own.
 And can I say, the Toddy pays for itself right away?
 Another side benefit of making cold brew at home is that it tends to be less acidic.
 If regular coffee upsets your stomach, there is a chance cold brew may not.

 #### What main ingredients do I need to make cold brew?